piandpower/MetagenomeDB/README.rst

 Getting started
 ---------------

-MetagenomeDB relies on another Python library to function, Pymongo_.
+MetagenomeDB relies on another Python library to function, Pymongo_ (version 1.9 or above).
 The latest version of Pymongo must be installed, for example by typing ``sudo easy_install Pymongo`` on the command line.

 That's it.
 The only other requirement is, of course, a working MongoDB_ server, either on your computer or on a computer that can be accessed through TCP/IP.